Calcium hydroxychloride

-Calcium hydroxychloride is sometimes confused with calcium hypochlorite, another name for calcium hydroxychloride refers to a mixed crystal of a calcium salt containing hydroxide and chloride anions.
+Calcium hydroxychloride is sometimes confused with calcium hypochlorite.
+Calcium hydroxychloride is a double salt, which consists of calcium cations Ca(2+) and two kinds of anions, chloride Cl− and hydroxide −OH, while calcium hypochlorite consists of calcium cations Ca(2+) and only one kind of anions, hypochlorite −OCl.

-Calcium hydroxychloride may form on concrete roads and bridges as a consequence of the use of calcium chloride as s deicing agent.
+Calcium hydroxychloride may form on concrete roads and bridges as a consequence of the use of calcium chloride as a deicing agent.
 Calcium chloride reacts with calcium hydroxide (portlandite) present in cement hydration products and forms a deleterious expanding phase also named CAOXY (abbreviation for calcium oxychloride) by concrete technologists.
 The stress induced into concrete by crystallisation pressure and CAOXY salt expansion can considerably reduce the strength of concrete.